morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 	* left node has key value less than node
 	* right node has greater or equal to node
 * In-order traversal prints them in order
+* Node can be implemented with separate key value and data element as in the books code
+* Finding a record with key value K in BST:
+	* begin at root
+	* if root stores record with key value K, you're done
+	* otherwise search appropriate subtree
+		* if K < root node's key, left
+		* if K > root node's key, right